darinpp/yoga-slim-7/README.md

 #### Controling subwoofer speakers volume
 By default the normal speaker volume controls don't control the volume of the subwoofer's.
-The 2781 speakers are controller with a separate control
+The 2781 speakers are controlled with a separate control
 ```
 amixer cget numid=3
 numid=3,iface=CARD,name='Speaker Digital Gain'